-How to Play Roulette – The Rules and Gameplay
+The Rules: How to Play Roulette

-A similarly numbered and colored table accompanies the wheel.
+The table is marked in the same way as the wheel.
 The basic rules of roulette are actually quite simple and intuitive.
-If you think that the ball is more likely to land on a certain number or numbers, all you have to do is a wager on them.
-The bet is made by placing your chips on the top of the number(s) you choose on the betting table.
+If you think that the ball is more likely to land on a number or set of numbers, simply put your chips on the corresponding numbers on the table.

 The Most Popular Roulette Bets

-Straight Up Bet: This type of bet is exactly what it sounds like – you place your chips directly on a single number.
+Straight Up Bet: Placing your chips on a single number is straight up.
 The odds on this bet are a whopping 35:1.